emacs-eask/cli/docs/content/en/Getting Started/Commands and options.md

 ```

 {{< hint warning >}}
-💡 This will only work if you install it from source!
+💡 This will only work if you install it from the source!
 {{< /hint >}}

 ## 🔍 eask locate